Lemons, Lavender, & Laundry

 • Organize Your Cupboards- This means thoroughly going through each cupboard and disposing of things that no longer work, donating items that are in good condition (but are never used), and organizing everything that’s leftover.

 • Go Through Your Cookbooks and Recipes- I did this awhile ago and realized I had a large collection of cookbooks that didn’t get a lot of use.
-If any cookbook was used for just a couple recipes, I made copies of them and then donated the book.- Click HERE for ideas on creating a recipe binder.
+If any cookbook was used for just a couple recipes, I made copies of them and then donated the book.
+One of the best things I’ve done is to create a recipe binder for loose recipes.

 • Go Through The Food In Your Pantry and Clean It Up- We are all known for finding items in our pantry that expired months (even years) ago.
 It is time to toss out all that expired food.
 If you have unopened items that have not expired, and you know it’s highly unlikely you’ll use them before they go bad, donate them to the local food bank.
 As you go through the food items, wash down the shelves.
-This post gives you some ideas on pantry organization.
+Check out some budget-friendly ideas to organize your pantry.

 • Organize The Area Under Your Kitchen Sink- For some reason the space under the kitchen sink becomes a catch-all for a lot of stuff.
 Take time to pull everything out of this area and, again, toss, donate, & organize.
-Here is a post on how I organized the area under our kitchen sink.
+Years ago, I organized the area under our kitchen sink and still use the system a decade later.

-• Thoroughly Clean Out and Wash Your Refrigerator- If you’re feeling ambitious, you can make your own DIY Fridge Deodorizer.
+• Thoroughly Clean Out and Wash Your Refrigerator- Don’t forget to clean your refrigerator coils as well as the water dispenser and drip tray.
+If you’re feeling ambitious, you can also make your own DIY Fridge Deodorizer to keep the fridge smelling fresh.

-• Thoroughly Clean Out and Wash Your Freezer- Click HERE for a post on freezer cleaning ideas… and a free printable.
+• Thoroughly Clean Out and Wash Your Freezer- Check out some freezer organization ideas here… and a free printable.

 • Wash Windows- These are my favorite cleaning product when it comes to cleaning glass (no cleaning solution needed).